kachurovskiy/nanoels/h5/README.md

 ## GCode over WiFi for complex parts

-Specify your WiFi network name and password in https://github.com/kachurovskiy/nanoels/blob/main/h5/h5.ino#L45-L46 and use Win keyboard key to see the IP address NanoEls connected on.
+Specify your WiFi network name and password in https://github.com/kachurovskiy/nanoels/blob/main/h5/h5.ino#L45-L46 and NanoEls will show the IP address on screen once it connects to the network.
 Enter that address in the browser to see the Web UI.
 It can be used to save GCode files onto controller and run them later at the machine in the GCODE mode.

 To generate GCode for your parts, upload STL model of your part to https://kachurovskiy.com/lathecode/ and specify parameters like stock diameter and tool used.